 Product Tutorials for Amazon Affiliate Marketing

-As an affiliate marketer, these content examples are your bread and butter for creating material relevant to your audience.
+These content examples are your bread and butter for creating material relevant to your audience as an affiliate marketer.

-Creating articles regularly is how successful bloggers earn a significant amount of money and build organic traffic.
-The amount of content you create compounds over time.
+Regularly creating articles is how successful bloggers earn a significant amount of money and build organic traffic.
+The amount of content you develop compounds over time.

 We’ve written about how to drive traffic to your website.